S-0896

 Plain Language

-Chatbot providers must display a clear, conspicuous, and explicit notice that the user is interacting with a chatbot — not a human — before the chatbot generates any output.
-This is an unconditional obligation; it does not depend on whether a reasonable person could be misled.
-The notice must be repeated at the beginning of each communication session, every hour during continuing interactions, and each time a user asks whether the chatbot is a natural person.
-The notice must appear in the chatbot's operating language, in a font size at least as large as the largest font used for other chatbot communications, and must comply with Attorney General regulations.
-This is among the most demanding AI identity disclosure requirements in the U.S., with hourly re-disclosure and format specifications.
+Before generating any output, chatbot providers must give users clear, conspicuous, and explicit notice that they are interacting with a chatbot, not a human.
+This notice is unconditional — it applies regardless of whether a reasonable person would be misled.
+The notice must be repeated at the beginning of each communication, every hour during ongoing sessions, and whenever a user asks if the chatbot is human.
+The notice must be in the chatbot's operating language, in a font at least as large as the largest font used in chatbot communications.
+The notice must also comply with AG-promulgated regulations specifying form and content requirements.

 Statutory Text